tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Issac Maggio denounced the concept of miracles in the present day, claiming that the Collective Consciousness would never wish to break scientific laws.
 Issac Maggio declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Issac Maggio concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Collective Consciousness's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Collective Consciousness will simply watch and judge.

-The theists started to seriously consider Issac Maggio's message.
+The theists pretended to listen to Issac Maggio's message.

 ###Sat Jul 21 2007